Online Versus Offline Rate in Streaming Codes for Variable-Size Messages

-Under the setting of variable-size \messagePackets, the upper bound on rate of the fixed-size regime still applies.
-However, the variability in the \messagePacket sizes can induce more stringent rate constraints.
-Moreover, at each time slot, the optimal number of symbols to transmit can depend on the sizes of future \messagePackets, which are inherently variable and unknown.
-This leads to the distinction between ``offline'' coding schemes, which have access to the \textit{sizes} of \messagePackets of \textit{future} time slots, and ``online'' schemes, which do not have access to such information.
-Online constructions are of practical interest, as future \messagePacket sizes are often unknown in live streaming applications.
-This leads to the natural question of ``whether online coding schemes can match the rate of offline coding schemes?''
+When the transmission is lossless, sending message symbols over multiple \channelPackets increases the latency compared to sending each \messagePacket within the corresponding \channelPacket.
+In~\cite{rudow2018variable}, the authors introduce a new delay constraint that captures the trade-off between the rate and the decoding delay in lossless transmission, called the \textit{\losslessDelay constraint}.
+Specifically, when there are no losses, the receiver must decode each \messagePacket with a delay of $\delay_L$ time slots, {where $\delay_L$ is less than $\delay$}.\footnote{The \losslessDelay constraint was denoted as $\delay_G$ in~\cite{rudow2018variable}. }

-In this work, we identify two broad parameter regimes where, perhaps surprisingly, \textit{online coding schemes can match the rate of optimal offline coding schemes}.
-For both these settings, we present rate-optimal online code constructions.
-For \textit{all} remaining parameter regimes, we demonstrate that online coding schemes necessarily have strictly lower rate than optimal offline coding schemes.
+One key challenge in realizing the benefits of spreading is determining how to best spread message symbols over one or more \channelPacketsSinglePlural despite the fact that future \messagePackets' sizes are inherently variable and unknown.
+For example, a large \messagePacket should be sent in the corresponding \channelPacket when the next several \messagePackets are even larger to reduce the variability in the sizes of \channelPackets.
+In contrast, message symbols of a large \messagePacket should be spread over multiple \channelPackets when the subsequent several \messagePackets are small.
+Thus, the optimal strategy for encoding depends on the sizes of future \messagePackets.
+To capture this dependency introduced by the variability in the size of \messagePackets, the coding schemes can be classified into two classes: (a)``offline'' schemes and (b) ``online'' schemes.
+Offline coding schemes have access to the \textit{sizes} of \messagePackets of \textit{future} time slots, whereas online schemes do not have access to such information.
+Online constructions are of practical interest, as the sizes of future \messagePackets are typically unknown in live streaming applications.
+By using future information, optimal offline constructions can always match, and potentially significantly exceed, the rate of online ones.
+Therefore, a natural question is: ``can online coding schemes match the rate of offline coding schemes?''